 Chitwan National Park

-Nepal’s first and most famous national park (Chitwan National Park) is situated in the Inner Terai lowlands of Chitwan.
+Chitwan Jungle Safari: Chitwan National Park is Nepal’s first and most famous national park (Chitwan National Park) is situated in the Inner Terai lowlands of Chitwan.
 Covering an area of 932 sq. kilometers the park includes hilly areas of the Shivalik Range covered by deciduous trees.
 Parts of the park are floodplains of rivers Narayani, Rapti, and the Reu, covered by dense tall elephant grass, forests of silk cotton, acacia and Sisam trees.
 Chitwan National Park was officially established in 1973 and included as World Heritage Site in 1984.
+This national park has lots to offer for every tourist who want to make their holidays memorable.

 Chitwan National park is shelter to the last endangered Asian species like the one-horned rhinoceros and the Royal Bengal tiger.
 Other animals found here are the leopard, sloth bear, wild boar, rhesus monkey, grey langur monkey, wild dog, small wild cats, bison, the four species of deer and other small animals.
 Chitwan National Park is also home to 450 species of bird and hence is ideal for bird watching.
 In summer the forest is alive with nesting migrants such as the fabulous paradise flycatcher, the Indian pitta and parakeets.